chocolatey-community/chocolatey-packages/automatic/cdrtfe/README.md

 cdrtfe is a win32 frontend for the cdrtools (cdrecord, mkisofs, readcd, cdda2wav), Mode2CDMaker, VCDImager and other well-known tools.

-### Recommended
+## Notes

-In cdrtfe, go to *Extras > Settings > cdrtfe* and activate â€žSave on exitâ€œ.
+- In cdrtfe, go to *Extras > Settings > cdrtfe* and activate _Save on exit_.
 This will make your settings persistent and lets you change the language, which otherwise would lead to an access right error.